It’s important to choose the right snowboard for your style, ability and your physical characteristics.

 The other thing is to try to get a board with a bit of a setback stance.
 Of course whether you go with a setback stance (and how much of a setback stance) or centered stance will also depend on your style.

 If you are riding the park a lot or like to ride freestyle on the rest of the mountain then a centered stance is better.
 But if you are venturing through some heavy sticky powder it might just be a little harder work to keep the nose up out of it.
+A bit of setback usually aids in riding faster, and you need to keep your speed up when it’s really sticky.

 The groomed soft packed conditions – groomed trails with some nice fresh snow on top, are pretty much suitable for most boards.

-Some boards with super edge-hold might get grabby (in this and in powder) but in general you don’t really have to worry about specs when it comes to conditions if you mostly have groomed soft pack.
+Some boards with super edge-hold might get grabby (in this and in powder) but in general you don’t really have to worry about specs when it comes to conditions, if you mostly have groomed soft pack.

 Groomed hard packed conditions are faster than soft packed conditions and require more edge-hold.